valyandries/valyandries.github.io/_pages/about.md

   - /about.html
 ---

 My name is Valentina Andries, a Researcher at the <b>University of Oxford<b>.
-Site is still being built - TBD.

 <!--
 A data-driven personal website